-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 The Unsers’ snowmobile team led the ground team upward through two additional feet of powder, while CAP pilots, for the fourth straight day, were grounded.

 Gus had been calling the Aviation Weather Center for forecasts.
 “No chance of flying today,” he said.
-Ron, through the window of his motel room, could see that his dad was right: the clouds were stuck to the ground.
+Ron, through the window of his motel room, could see that his dad was right: The clouds were stuck to the ground.
 Frantic, he asked to talk to his mom and told her to call her spiritual group and get a prayer circle going immediately.

 On Canjilon that morning, Brian needed to relieve himself, so he and his dad dragged themselves up their icy tunnel to the surface.
 Storm clouds still filled the sky, and the Bonanza’s V-Tail was covered in snow.
 Tony didn’t have the strength to wipe it today.
 Brian—lightheaded from a fever and weak from hunger—was too depleted to zip up his snowsuit.

 Tony noticed it was colder this morning.
 He figured they had two more days left, maybe three.
 Tony was ready.
 He’d always seen life as an adventure, and with his soul mate gone, he’d be fine finishing up the adventure a little early.
 But there was Brian.
 Tony and Chi had lost their first child.
-He was born premature and died after one day--not long enough to know, but long enough to love, and to name: David.
+He was born premature and died after one day—not long enough to know, but long enough to love, and to name: David.
 They weren’t religious people, but they prayed, in their own way, for another child.
 Three years later, Brian entered their lives.
 Tony, a college student at the time, would race home between classes and swing his little boy in the air, just like an airplane.

 Maybe the snowshoes will work, Tony decided.
 He could head downhill, find a town or cabin, and fetch help for Brian.
 He would need to go soon, before all his strength was gone.
 One last adventure—this time, for his boy.
 He’d go today.